History of cinema of China: Rise of the fifth generation

 Diverse in style and subject, the Fifth Generation directors' films ranged from black comedy (Huang Jianxin's The Black Cannon Incident, 1985) to the esoteric (Chen Kaige's Life on a String, 1991), but they share a common rejection of the socialist-realist tradition worked by earlier Chinese filmmakers in the Communist era.
 Other notable Fifth Generation directors include Wu Ziniu, Hu Mei, Li Shaohong and Zhou Xiaowen.
 Fifth Generation filmmakers reacted against the ideological purity of Cultural Revolution cinema.
 By relocating to regional studios, they began to explore the actuality of local culture in a somewhat documentarian fashion.
 Instead of stories depicting heroic military struggles, the films were built out of the drama of ordinary people's daily lives.
 They also retained political edge, but aimed at exploring issues rather than recycling approved policy.
 While Cultural Revolution films used character, the younger directors favored psychological depth along the lines of European cinema.
 They adopted complex plots, ambiguous symbolism, and evocative imagery.
 Some of their bolder works with political overtones were banned by Chinese authorities.

 These films came with a creative genres of stories, new style of shooting as well, directors utilized extensive color and long shots to present and explore history and structure of national culture.
 As a result of the new films being so intricate, the films were for more educated audiences than anything.
 The new style was profitable for some and helped filmmakers to make strides in the business.
 It allowed directors to get away from reality and show their artistic sense.

 The Fourth Generation also returned to prominence.
 Given their label after the rise of the Fifth Generation, these were directors whose careers were stalled by the Cultural Revolution and who were professionally trained prior to 1966.
 Wu Tianming, in particular, made outstanding contributions by helping to finance major Fifth Generation directors under the auspices of the Xi'an Film Studio (which he took over in 1983), while continuing to make films like Old Well (1986) and The King of Masks (1996).

 The Fifth Generation movement ended in part after the 1989 Tiananmen Square protests and massacre, although its major directors continued to produce notable works.
 Several of its filmmakers went into self-imposed exile: Wu Tianming moved to the United States (but later returned), Huang Jianxin left for Australia, while many others went into television-related works.

-In the late 1980s, a more commercialised and entertainment-focused cinema developed, influenced by the restructuring of state-owned film studios.
+In the late 1980s, a more commercialized and entertainment-focused cinema developed, influenced by the restructuring of state-owned film studios.
 Red Sorghum is often considered as the most prominent example of a transitional film between the modernist style of the Fifth Generation and the more commercial approach that developed.